Finding and Applying for Schools

 Visiting the school

 If you feel your child requires specific support, it can be helpful to visit different schools and speak to them about what they offer.
 This will usually be during an open day alongside other parents and carers.
-However, you might also want to meet the school SENCo and talk to them about their SEND offer.
+You might also want to meet the school SENCo and talk to them about their SEND offer.

 Amaze fact sheet